radiukpavlo/python-programming/07_Lesson_Sets/.ipynb_checkpoints/lesson-07_sets-checkpoint.md

 python.isdisjoint(dragon)  # False, there are common items {'o', 'n'}
 ```

 🌕 You are a rising star .
-You have just completed lesson 7 challenges and you are 7 steps ahead in to your way to greatness.
+You have just completed lesson 7 and you are 7 steps ahead in to your way to greatness.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Lesson 7